ds-modules/open-data-science-courses/edx-courses/intro.md

 UC Berkeley offers data science and computing courses on the [edX platform](https://www.edx.org).
 This section gives an overview of what we offer and how each course is structured.

+To help gauge learner engagement, we published the ["88x JupyterHub Activity" dashboard](https://edx-berkeley.github.io/edx-usage/), which tracks monthly active users by course and shows the last recorded activity per student on the JupyterHub-enabled assignments.

 ## How Each Course Is Structured